oracle/terraform-provider-oci/docs/resources/loadbalancer/backendset.md

 The following arguments are supported:

 * `load_balancer_id` - (Required) The OCID of the load balancer.
 * `name` - (Required) A friendly name for the backend set.
 It must be unique and it cannot be changed.
+Avoid entering confidential information.
 * `policy` - (Optional) The load balancer policy for the backend set.
 The default load balancing policy is 'ROUND_ROBIN'.
 * `health_checker` - (Optional) Health Checker Settings
 * `ssl_configuration` - (Optional) SSL Configuration Settings